jburse/jekejeke-samples/pack/README.md

 other artefacts such as BASIC code, artwork images, etc...

 The Prolog texts are organized along various categories.
-We thus find Prolog texts for games, language processing, utilities and development tools.
+We thus find Prolog packages for games, language processing, utilities and development tools.

 # Various game packages